-Members, officers, and employees compensated at the senior staff rate (as defined on page 2) are required to file PTRs for reportable transactions.
+Members. officers, and compensated at the senior staff rate (as defined on page 2) are required to file PTRs for reportable transactions.
 Candidates, principal assistants, and shared employees are not required to file PTRs.
-FD filings and filing requirements are generally considered on a calendar-year basis.
+Employee FD Statements and PTR filing requirements are generally considered on a calendar-year basis.
 Thus, new employees and employees paid at or above the senior staff rate on January 3, or their first day of employment if after January 3, must file PTRs for that calendar year even if their pay is later reduced below the senior staff rate.
 Any employee who receives a pay increase (or mid-year bonus) that results in the employee being paid the senior staff rate in two pay periods must begin filing PTRs for all applicable transactions executed following the second pay period.
-However, the PTR filing requirement would not attach to an employee who does not become "senior staff" until December 31 (for example, by receiving a year-end bonus), unless the employee's pay rate remains above the senior staff rate on January 3.
+However, the PTR filing requirement would not attach to an employee who does not reach the senior staff rate for 60 days until December 31 (for example, by receiving bonuses in November and December), unless the employee's pay rate remains above the senior staff rate on January 3.